How One Couple Saved $600K and Retired to Van Life by 28

 For anyone else taking the plunge, what are the van life essentials — the things you absolutely would not want to do van life without?

 A stove, a fridge, and a go-with-the-flow attitude.
 Nothing is ever consistent in van life, so you have to learn to roll with the punches and make the best of every situation!

 What does the future of early retirement look like for you?
 How long do you plan to do van life and what comes next?

 We are now creating courses and doing private coaching for millennial couples looking to get out of debt so they can have more freedom in their lives.
-We also have a food company that serves the Ketogenic diet community.
+We also have a Sweet Logic that serves the Ketogenic diet community.

 When we aren’t working on those passions, we hike, ski, and mountain bike every chance we get.
 We’ll be settling down this winter in Snowmass, Colorado and plan to head to Europe next May for a few months to hike the Camino de Santiago.